AdelSiddiquei/leetcode/README.md

 ## Usage
 I will be adding instructions for using this repo with Conda, Venv and Docker once they are implemented.
 Currently only implemented Conda environment, instrctions to come.
+The first step is to clone this repo, and then use the appropriate method to install the package.
+Instructions using Conda, Venv and Docker are below:

+### Conda

+### Docker
+The Dockerfile has been set up such that a user is expected to enter a container interactively and explore my solutions/tests in terminal.

+### Venv

 ## Installation